JeremiahKaren/35percent.github.io/_posts/2020-03-01-final-heygate-application-planning-committee-misled.md

 subtitle: Lendlease fails to declare public funding for affordable housing
 ---

-Elephant Park developer Lendlease failed to disclose that it was in receipt of public funding to build affordable housing at a Southwark planning committee meeting last Tuesday.
+Developer Lendlease failed to disclose that it was in receipt of public funding that could have increased the amount of affordable housing on Elephant Park, at a Southwark planning committee meeting last Tuesday.

 ![](http://35percent.org/img/eparkaerial.jpg)